Super Lawyers

 Why does my baby stiffen when held?

 If your baby overextends their head and neck when held, this may be an early sign that they have cerebral palsy, a congenital muscle disorder.
-Another sign of cerebral palsy is when the baby stiffens or crosses their legs when they are picked up.
+Another sign of cerebral palsy is when the baby stiffens or crosses their legs when picked up.

 Why does my baby have stiff legs and arms?